On this page:

 An owners corporation committee must elect a chairperson.
 This person also becomes the owners corporation chairperson.

 Your committee may not be legal if it fails to elect a chairperson, whose role is to run meetings in a way that encourages decisions.
 For more information about the chairperson’s role, view our Chairperson - owners corporations page.

 An owners corporation must also have a secretary, who is responsible for tasks including managing correspondence and organising meetings.
 For more information about the secretary’s role, view our Secretary - owners corporation page.

 All owners corporations, committees and delegates are required to:

 - exercise due care and diligence in carrying out their functions, powers and activities

-- not make improper use of their position to gain, directly or indirectly, an advantage for themself or for any other person.
+- not make improper use of their position to gain, directly or indirectly, an advantage for themselves or for any other person.

 Decision-making in owners corporations

 Your owners corporation makes a decision or resolution when its members vote at a meeting or by ballot.

 Votes are based on lots or lot entitlements, not by the number of individuals living in or owning a lot.
 This means: